-Details of the Company's property, plant and equipment and their carrying amounts are as follows: The Group's property, plant and equipment are comprised of land, buildings and building improvements, production equipment, and office furniture and equipment.
+Details of the Company's property, plant and equipment and their carrying amounts are as follows:

+The Group's property, plant and equipment are comprised of land, buildings and building improvements, production equipment, and office furniture and equipment.

-All amortization and impairment charges are included within amortization and impairment of non-financial assets.
-Land and building have been pledged as security for the long-term promissory note (See note 10).
+All amortization and impairment charges are included within amortization and impairment of nonfinancial assets.
+Land and building have been pledged as security for the promissory note (See notes 9 and 14).